 I’ve built some lights to go on my kites and they have all kinds of patterns and colors.
 I was asked about how they were made, and several people asked if they could buy some.
 I’m going with the easier route of describing how I made them.
 Maybe someday I’ll sell completed sets.

-This is not a tutorial for YOU to build one, and I’m not posting source code, although I might write one in the future.
+This is not a tutorial for others to build one, and I’m not posting source code yet, although I might write a post with both in the future.
 If you’re looking to build your own similar project, that’s wonderful and I hope this can help.
+If you already know your way around programming an arduino board and soldering for microcontrollers, I could probably answer specific questions.

 First, a video of the lights in action.
+Skip around, as this is a long demonstration.
 The clip is about ten minutes long as my helper switched through many different pattern and color combinations.

 This is not a finished project.
 As I described to a few discussions online, for me these are more like LEGO blocks.
 You pull out the bucket of parts, build something, tinker with it, and throw the parts back in the bucket when you’re done.
 When you come back later you pull out the parts and build something different.